oodx/rebel/docs/00_concept/BASHFX-v2.md

 **Framework**

 **BashFX Framework** - is a full featured framework that includes dev tools, package management, a suite of libraries and modules, as well as well-defined patterns like escapes, printers, hooks, dispatchers, bootstrapping, advanced includes, advanced path resolution, and powerful utilities.
 As this still in development some patterns and tools are still emerging, while some historic patterns linger and are being refactored.
 As such it is considered alpha, but some functions and includes are used manually in MVP scripts.
 Generally when the architecture/guides mention includes or specific libraries its referring to assets from this framework.
 Most new MVP scripts and utilities, will manually copy key standard functions or implement key patterns or simple sets of functions that mimick the same signature footprint or use case for later integration.
 Stderr is big example of this.
 As of now the framework is housed in a repo called `fx-catalog` and is in a large state of flux with a handful of stable features.
+Important Note: As of today the BashFX Catalog scripts are being rolled out into their own repos rather than the monolith library.

 **Script Types**

-**Major Script** - is a fully featured set of tooling with a clear rewindable life cycle (install, setup, reset etc).
+**Major Script (sometimes joking referred to as Legendary Scripts)** - is a fully featured set of tooling with a clear rewindable life cycle (install, setup, reset etc).
 They can be standalone or integrated with the BashFX Framework.
 Certain advanced features may not be available if the script is not using the framework.
 Major Scripts are considered complete if the featureset implements fully rewindable and symmetrical functions.
 CRUD is a standard baseline for most implementations, as well as installing to the XDG+ Lib location and linking itself to the XDG+ Bin location.
 These scripts will also keep track of state via their own rcfile and use other data/cache files following XDG+.

 **Utility Script** - is a standalone script, with generally a much smaller featureset than a Major.
 Typically, a utility will have one major baseline feature, and a handful of other support, small life cycle, and helper functions (but not necessarily, there is no clear limit to the main features it can support but a heavy dispatcher is usually a sign of a utlity script growing up).
 Usually they are composable via pipes and can implement a small dispatcher when the featureset calls for it.
 Utilities sometimes graduate into major scripts, when a need for a wider featureset arises, so its important the utilities are constructed for evolution.
 Utilies may also memoize or store information in rcfiles or data files, or add files to a local directory. `countx` utility for example creates a `.counter` file where its invoked and stores it counter files in a manifest `.count-manifest` in the users home.
 Utilities are manually installed and linked as they dont provide an installation interface.
 They can borrow functions from BashFX via being copied, but generally dont load any of the FX bootstrappers.
 They may also implement a driver to quickly test its feature assumptions.